Selecting a Selenium Grid infrastructure in an enterprise

 Building a homegrown Selenium Grid solution typically takes several person years.
 Also the ongoing maintenance of such a solution usually requires a handful of expert engineers / operations staff.

-A vendor managed solution incurs a license fee and the hardware cost for running the system.
+Selenium Box also incurs a license fee plus the hardware / infrastructure cost for running the system.

 Engineering resources are scarce these days and enterprises need to focus their staff activities on their core business.
 Building and maintaining a homegrown solution can be compared with rebuilding Microsoft Office.
 While it *could* be done, it adds no value to the enterprise especially since there are commercial solutions in the market.